Paola Ash - Best Toenail Specialist

 Prevention is the best treatment for ingrown toenails.
 Here are some habits you can do:

-• Maintain good, basic foot hygiene – clean the affected nail with antibacterial soap and apply antiseptic regularly.
+- Maintain good, basic foot hygiene – clean the affected nail with antibacterial soap and apply an antiseptic regularly.
 Make sure the nail is covered and protected with a sterile dressing.

-• Use correct fitting footwear – invest in shoes that are properly fit in your foot which is not to wide and too narrow.
+- Use correct fitting footwear – invest in shoes that are properly fit your foot which are not to wide and too narrow.
 You don’t want to put too much pressure from the footwear against the side of the nail.

 Ingrown Nail Treatments – How to get rid of an ingrown toenail?

-What are some ingrown nail treatments that can help?
+What are some ingrown toenail treatments that can help?

-How to fix ingrown toenail?
+How to fix an ingrown toenail?
 Non surgical ingrown toenail treatments like:

-• inserting dental floss or cotton wisps under the ingrown nail edge; and
+- inserting dental floss or cotton wisps under the ingrown toenail edge; and

 However, for conditions which have no signs of progress using the conservative procedures, surgical treatment will be suggested.
 Surgical methods include:

 Even though there is no ideal procedure, lateral nail plate avulsion with lateral matricectomy by phenol is typically used and conveyed to be more effective in decreasing recurrences.
-Numerous ingrown nail treatments can be discuss by a podiatrist to you.
+Numerous ingrown toenail treatments can be discussed by a podiatrist near to you.

 Ingrown Toenail Surgery Cost